-They couldn’t have been clearer.
 Almost 15 years after the company first rolled out HD channels, they’re pulling the plug on standard definition.
-There’s a firm cutoff here… DIRECTV will be stopping all SD service in 2019.
+There’s a firm cutoff here… DIRECTV announced that their plan is to stop all new SD service activations in 2019.
 While you have some time to plan, it’s time to start thinking about your options if you’re still rocking that round dish.

 SD service for DIRECTV started in 1994 when HD was still a faraway hope.
 Throughout the years, DIRECTV launched more and more satellites to add SD, HD, and 4K capacity, but they made a decision some years ago that the future was HD-only and stopped adding SD capacity to new launches.
 That means the satellites that carry SD local and national channels are getting older and older.
 By 2019, the last of them will have reached its operational limits and DIRECTV will stop all SD service.